Percy Menzies: Military career

-In early January 1917, he was promoted to the rank of Acting Major and placed in command of a Company.
-During the Attack on Vimy Ridge on 9 April 1917, Acting Major Menzies was in command of C Company and along with the rest of the 4th CMR, tasked with achieving an objective on the German trench system.
+In early January 1917, Menzies was promoted to the rank of Acting Major and placed in command of a company.
+During the attack on Vimy Ridge on 9 April 1917, Acting Major Menzies was in command of C Company, and along with the rest of the 4th CMR was tasked with achieving an objective on the German trench system.
 The 3rd Division was faced toward Vimy Village with the 7th and 8th Brigades on the line and the 9th Brigade as the support.
 Each battalion in the 8th Brigade was to attack in four company-sized waves with the final objective three-quarters of a mile beyond La Folie Farm and the German 3rd line of forward defences.
-Major Menzies’ C Company was responsible for capturing Fickle Trench, 1000 yards from the Canadian line.
-All of the objectives of the 4th CMR were taken in less than two hours after the attack was launched, but the battalion to their extreme left, the Royal Canadian Regiment, left a 100-yard gap that had to be filled.
+Major Menzies' C Company was responsible for capturing Fickle Trench, 1,000 yards from the Canadian line.
+All of the objectives of the 4th CMR were achieved less than two hours after the attack was launched, but the battalion to their extreme left, the Royal Canadian Regiment, left a 100-yard gap that had to be filled.
 A platoon from A Company, under Lt.
-B,C, Pierce, was tasked with filling the gap and they were shortly joined by reinforcements led by Major Menzies.
-Shortly after consolidating the gap, Lt.
-Pierce was killed by sniper fire while talking next to Major Menzies.
-Writing home to his brother Garnet shortly after the battle he wrote "I continued to walk along the trench and on the flank met Cliff Pierce, an officer in A Co'y, whom I knew at Queen's and whom I liked very much.
+B.C.
+Pierce, was tasked with filling the gap and they were shortly joined by reinforcements led by Major Menzies.
+Shortly after consolidating the gap, Pierce was killed by sniper fire while talking next to Menzies.
+Writing home to his brother Garnet shortly after the battle he wrote "I continued to walk along the trench and on the flank met Cliff Pierce, an officer in A Company, whom I knew at Queen's and whom I liked very much.
 I was shaking hands with him, when zip - a sniper's bullet shot through his heart and he fell without uttering a sound."
 (It has been reported elsewhere that Lt.
 Piece was actually shot in the head).

 For his efforts on Vimy Ridge, Menzies was awarded the Military Cross: “For conspicuous gallantry and devotion to duty.
 Having led his company to the final objective, he took command of the whole front line objective, and consolidated under intense fire of every description.
 He showed great resource and initiative in keeping touch with other units, establishing strong advanced posts, and in personally patrolling his 500 yards of frontage, and it was largely owing to his personal efforts that hostile counter-attacks were repelled.”
-In June 1917 while his company was deployed in the lines and running protective patrols around Hill 70, he was wounded by shellfire.
-He ceased to command C Company on 16 July due to his wounds and relinquished the acting rank of Major.
+In June 1917, while his company was deployed in the lines and running protective patrols around Hill 70, he was wounded by shellfire.
+He was relieved of command of C Company on 16 July due to his wounds and relinquished the acting rank of Major.
 He had however been promoted from Lieutenant to Temporary Captain.
-After the war, he returned to his pre-war occupation of clergyman.
+After the war, he returned to his pre-war occupation as a clergyman.

 Post-War Ministry and Service

-He received an Honorary Doctor of Divinity (DD) degree from Queen's University in 1948.
-He died on December 26, 1948 at Ottawa and is buried in Beechwood Cemetery, Ottawa.
+Menzies received an Honorary Doctor of Divinity (DD) degree from Queen's University in 1948.
+He died on December 26, 1948, at Ottawa and is buried in Beechwood Cemetery, Ottawa.